Furniture Polish, Cleaner & Varnish Remover

 - Use wide mouth jars or containers for storage so you can get your hand in easily.

-- Apply finished wax to wood furnishings with a coarse cloth and buff.
+- Apply finished product to wood pieces with a coarse cloth and buff.

 - While melting the wax, do not leave stove unattended.